 Call us for help.

-You may also find helpful information in our related articles on Penal Code 597 PC California's Animal Abuse Law; Great Bodily Injury; California Police Dog Abuse; and California Legal Defenses.
+You may also find helpful information in our related articles on Penal Code 597 PC California's Animal Abuse Law; The Crime of Unlawful Tethering of a Dog Health & Safety Code 122335 HS; Great Bodily Injury; California Police Dog Abuse; and California Legal Defenses.

 If you or loved one is charged with Penal Code 597.7 PC leaving an animal unattended in a vehicle and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.